-Like Vasa, Batavia was on its maiden voyage when disaster struck, but had made it a lot further - to the other side of the world.
+Batavia was on its maiden voyage when disaster struck, but had made it - to the other side of the world.
 Batavia left Holland in October 1628 carrying trade goods, chests of coins, building supplies and more than 330 people.
 It was taking them to its namesake Batavia (now Jakarta, capital of Indonesia), where VOC (Dutch East India Company) officers were planning to buy spices to take back to Europe.